Scoutress/Logoipsum-demo-website/README.md

 # Tasks left:

-- Services button (navbar) to all services list page
+- BUG - In services page you need to press twice on category to make it "active".

 - Service card.
 OnClick navigate to categories
 - Search functionality
 - Service card Save as favorite with localStorage (useLocalStorage hook)